dasilvacontin/mog-inspector/README.md

 will be taken into account.

 Entity's need an `id` in order to be selectable for longer than one frame (it is needed in order to find it in the new state).

+## Controls

+Move the camera using the WASD keys.

+Use -/+ to zoom.

+Click to select an entity and inspect it. (it also gets logged into the console)